satrain/Blog/README.md

 # Blog
 Website for blog purposes.

-Functionalities are created, design will be added later on.
+All the functionalities are created, design will be added later on.